nataliazader/smallbackendproject/README.md

 Rules:
 ======================================
+- You should not use a Facebook PHP library to get Facebook fans, but do it raw.

 - The crawling robot must be executed by a cron job every hour via a command line such as :
 php index.php --uri=crawler/fans --page_id={fb_page_id}